 The Company manages the value of certain assets and liabilities of its trading business, including trading inventory, by employing a variety of hedging strategies.
 These strategies include the management of exposure to changes in the market values of the Company's trading inventory through the purchase and sale of a variety of derivative instruments, such as forwards and futures contracts.

-component of cost of sales) with the related unrealized amounts due from or to counterparties reflected as derivative assets or liabilities on the condensed consolidated balance sheets.
+of sales) with the related unrealized amounts due from or to counterparties reflected as derivative assets or liabilities on the condensed consolidated balance sheets.

 The Company’s management sets credit and position risk limits.
 These limits include gross position limits for counterparties engaged in sales and purchase transactions with the Company.
 They also include collateral limits for different types of sale and purchase transactions that counterparties may engage in from time to time.

 The Company's derivative assets and liabilities represent the net fair value of the difference (or intrinsic value) between market values and trade values at the trade date for open precious metals sale and purchase contracts, as adjusted on a daily basis for changes in market values of the underlying metals, until settled.
 The Company's derivative assets and liabilities also include the net fair value of open precious metals forwards and futures contracts.
 The precious metals forwards and futures contracts are settled at the contract settlement date.